helkatz/ScopedEnum/README.md

 ###Version
 1.0.0

-SCOPED_ENUM declares a scoped enum with the following features
+SCOPED_ENUM declares a enum with the following features
 * use toString to get a string literal of the actual enum value
 * enum can only be used with full qualified name that allows the declaration of enums in the same scope with same enum values